 Posted On January 12, 2023 Consumer Privacy & Data Breaches

-January 12, 2023 – Knox College filed a notice of a data breach with the various attorney general’s offices on January 3, 2023 after learning of a ransomware attack on its computer network.
-According to the filing, an unauthorized party gained access to sensitive student and faculty information like full names, addresses, dates of birth, Social Security numbers, passport numbers, and driver’s license numbers.
-Once it was confirmed that there was a data leak, Knox College sent out notification letters to all 63,000 individuals affected by the security breach.
+January 12, 2023 – L. Knife & Son filed a notice of a data breach with several attorney general offices on December 30, 2022 an unauthorized party access to the company’s computer network.
+According to the filing, an unauthorized party gained access to sensitive consumer information like first and last names, financial account information, and Social Security numbers.
+Once it was confirmed that there was a data leak, L. Knife & Son sent out notification letters to all 14,337 individuals affected by the data security breach.

-The data breach lawyers at Console & Associates, P.C. are actively investigating the Knox College data breach.
-If you have received a breach notification and are interested in learning about the risks of identity theft and what you can do to protect yourself, we are offering free consultations where we can discuss your legal options for receiving compensation from Knox College.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the L. Knife & Son data breach.
+If you have received a breach notification and are interested in learning about the risks of identity theft and what you can do to protect yourself, we are offering free consultations where we can discuss your legal options for receiving compensation from L. Knife & Son.

-After learning that the consumer data was exposed to a third party, Knox College’s next step was reviewing the files and determining what information had been made available.
-The types of information exposed were student and faculty full names, addresses, dates of birth, Social Security numbers, passport numbers, and driver’s license numbers.
+After learning that the data was exposed to a third party, L. Knife & Son’s next step was to review the files and determine what information was made available.
+The types of information exposed were first and last names, financial account information, and Social Security numbers.
 While not consistent with each individual, any or all of the information listed may have been leaked due to the attack.

 Below is a portion of the letter sent out to affected individuals: